 Yes, above we explained that most IGTs are typically produced using grapes not native of this area.
 However, the Bonsai is 100% sangiovese and without any shadow of a doubt, our most important IGT and one of our most important wines.
 It is produced in extremely small quantities from the densest vineyard in the world (62.500 plants in one hectare).
 Thanks to its deepest roots (due to the high amount of plants grown next to each other) allow the plant to go through many geological layers that have many different layers.
 The Bonsai is 100% Sangiovese and has extremely long aging potential.
 A collector’s item.

 (if you wish to know more of the Bonsai wine and vineyard, you can read more here)

 Extra Virgin Olive Oil

-Tuscan people love their olive oil, in fact, we think it is the best one it the whole world (and it is).
-It’s an intrinsic part of our culture: friends and families gather in November to brush the olives off the trees and we come up with every excuse to reunite and taste it.
-Our Extra Virgin Olive Oil is pressed within 24 h from its harvest – it gets cold-pressed which allows to preserve its natural and nutritional characteristics of the olive.
-Remember: this olive oil is freshly pressed, meaning that is greener, fruitier and spicier especially when is young!
+Tuscan peoples love their olive oil, in fact, we think it is the best one it the whole world (and it is).
+It’s an intrinsic part of our culture: friends and families gather in November to brush the olives off the threes and we come up with every excuse to reunite and taste it.
+Our Organic Extra Virgin Olive Oil is pressed within 24 hours from its harvest – it gets cold-pressed which allows to preserve the natural and nutritional characteristics of the olive.
+Remember: this olive oil is freshly pressed, meaning that is greener, fruitier and spicier especially when young!
 It has a great lasting taste (bitter and lightly spicy notes) which allows the oil to have nice longevity (fresh for 18 months, but when using it for cooking it can last for 3 years).
 The older it gets the smoother it will become.
 We suggest using it for raw dishes and on bread/veggies the first 3-4 months, after that time it can also be used to dress more delicate dishes.

 Book your visit